Sourdough Zucchini Bread – The Best Moist Recipe

 • In a medium sized mixing bowl combine your wet ingredients: zucchini, eggs, oil, vanilla extract.
 Whisk till well combined.

 • Pour the zucchini mixture into the flour mixture.
-Use a rubber spatula to fold the dry ingredients into the wet ingredients just till all combined. (if you are long fermenting this batter, cover it with plastic wrap now and refrigerate for 4-12 hours, the fold the baking soda into it.)
+Use a rubber spatula to fold the dry ingredients into the wet ingredients just till all combined. (if you are long fermenting this batter, cover it with plastic wrap now and refrigerate for 4-12 hours, then fold the baking soda into it.)

 • Pour batter evenly into to prepared loaf pans.